ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ## Document Formats

-In addition to the canonical XML format {{?RFC7991}}, document editors might choose to use a different input form for editing documents, such as markdown.
+In addition to the canonical XML format {{?RFC7991}}, document editors might choose to use a different input form for editing documents, such as Markdown.
 Markdown-based formats have proven to be more accessible for new contributors, though ultimately decisions about format is left to document editors.